 Course timeline and requirements

-June 2019: Four preliminary online readings and discussions take place, and pre-travel paper is due in May.
+June 2019: Three preliminary online readings and discussions take place, and pre-travel paper is due in May.
 Details will be provided to accepted applicants.

 July 7 - July 18, 2019: Daily readings, presentations, and writings assignments along with regular seminars take during the travels.